reebalazs/firebase_communicator/README.md

 The package can be installed in the same way as Plone packages are usually installed.

-After the installation, the `plone_fb_comcentral` package has to be installed from `Site Setup / Add Packages`.
+After the installation, the `plone_fb_communicator` package has to be installed from `Site Setup / Add Packages`.

 ### Buildout example ###